 What should I avoid while using butorphanol (Stadol)?

 Do not drink alcohol while you are using this medication.
 Dangerous side effects or death can occur when alcohol is combined with butorphanol.
 Check your food and medicine labels to be sure these products do not contain alcohol.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how butorphanol will affect you.

 What other drugs will affect butorphanol (Stadol)?

 You should not use butorphanol with other narcotic pain medications, sedatives, tranquilizers, muscle relaxers, or other medicines that can make you sleepy or slow your breathing.
 Dangerous side effects may result.
 Tell your doctor if you need to use any of these other medicines while you are using butorphanol.

 There may be other drugs that can interact with butorphanol.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.